rashed6585/linux-configurations/docker-command.md

 ### Container Management

-- `docker run <image>`: Create and start a new container from an image.
 - `docker start <container>`: Start a stopped container.
 - `docker stop <container>`: Stop a running container.
 - `docker restart <container>`: Restart a running container.